JulesDoc/python_scripts/winbuild/README.txt

     - quick_build.py.
 Calling this script means mainly build the whole system.
 It will first copy 3rd party libraries and then, it will call DEVENV command to build all VS projects involved.
 Then, if the build finishes succesfully, it will copy libs and headers into M folder.
 It will also send a mail to the user.
-In case of successful buidling, the mail will be empty warning that everything went well, in case the build fails, mail will display the name of the projects that failed and it will send also, as attached file (outfile.txt), all the output resulting from the build, in order to check more precisely where the errors come from.
+In case of successful building, the mail will be empty warning that everything went well, in case the build fails, mail will display the name of the projects that failed and it will send also, as attached file (outfile.txt) with all the output resulting from the build in order to check more precisely, if desired by the user,  where the errors come from.

 # Advantages of the new approach are:
     - Global location of the configuration variables.
 All are found in the config.ini file.
     - No need to touch source code.
-    - Python is a portable language that could be executed in different platforms, however it is important to bear in mind that the scripts may execute system calls only valid under Windows environment (depending on the shell, this can be easily modified).
+    - Python is a portable language that could be executed in different platforms, however, it is important to bear in mind that the scripts executes Windows system calls (depending on the shell, this can be easily modified).
-    - Debug or release build is set only once in the config.ini file, then all the scripts will take into account this and execute the proper methods.
+    - Debug or release build is set only once in the config.ini file, then, all the scripts will take into account this configuration and execute the proper methods.
     - Reduced number of scripts

 # Recurrent solutions used over the code